Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Data Scientist
+Entry / Progression - Data Scientist

 There are many pathways towards a career in data analytics.
 A Level 7 Degree in Computer Science is a typical starting point to a career in this sector.
 Experience of Six Sigma and knowledge of statistics would be beneficial, together with an understanding and experience of business functions.